 Based on Luke 14:15-24

-Pumpkin spice aroma filled Eunice’s house.
-She had just baked two pumpkin pies and one pumpkin cheese cake.
-And these would go in the freezer until Thanksgiving Day.
-Months ago, Eunice had invited her two daughters, their husbands, three grandchildren and also her nephew and his wife and new baby to Thanksgiving Day dinner.
+Pumpkin spice aroma filled the house as Eunice baked two pumpkin pies in the oven and while whipping up pumpkin cheesecake, she thought about how months ago she had invited her two daughters, their husbands, three grandchildren, her nephew, his wife and new baby to Thanksgiving Day dinner.

-They had all responded by text message that they were planning to come.
+All responded by text message positively they were planning to come.

-She had also gathered hats, like what a Pilgrim would have worn, and Indian head bands.
-And Eunice planned to wear a Pilgrim costume, a long grey dress with a white apron and white bonnet.
+Eunice planned to wear a Pilgrim costume, a long grey dress with a white apron and white bonnet and for fun she gathered Pilgrim hats and Indian head bands for guests to wear.

-Eunice had already planned the menu and purchased all the ingredients for stuffing, turkey and all the traditional trimmings.
-Now it was three days before Thanksgiving and with pies all done, Eunice set about to make the sweet potato casserole and then she would make the dough for the Angel Biscuits.
+Now it was three days before Thanksgiving and with pies all done, Eunice set about to prepare in advance the traditional turkey dinner including sweet potato casserole and then she would make the dough for the Angel Biscuits.
 Taking a coffee break, she sat down at her desk to read from the Bible and pray.
-Then checking her phone she noticed a message.
+Then checking her phone, she noticed a message.
 It was from her daughter Leslie.

 “Sorry, Mom.
 We won’t be able to come to Thanksgiving dinner.
 The kids have the flu.
 They’re home in bed.
 I hope I don’t get it.”